Coroner to rule on whether social media contributed to Molly Russell’s death | ITV News

 Coroner to rule on whether social media contributed to Molly Russell’s death

-A senior coroner is set to make findings on whether social media contributed to the death of schoolgirl Molly Russell.
+A decision on whether social media contributed to the death of schoolgirl Molly Russell will be delivered by a senior coroner on Friday.

 Coroner Andrew Walker voiced concerns at North London Coroner’s Court about the platforms during the two-week long inquest, saying the opportunity to make social media safe must not “slip away”.